 Along with the exponential growth of technology, software development projects have grown immensely.
 Since technology now drives central operations of most businesses, long gone are the days when IT projects were constrained to the walls of IT departments.

-We’ve compiled a list of 10 factors to consider about a project team which will help to make your project a success:
+We’ve compiled a list of 10 factors to consider about a software project team which will help to make your project a success:

 1. UNDERSTANDING OF BUSINESS ISSUES